SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Pinkie left Rainbow, looking around her room for a third time.

-After a moment, Rainbow asked, "what are you doing?"
+After a moment, Rainbow asked, "What are you doing?"

-Pinkie found her stapler, "got it."
+Pinkie found her stapler.
+"Got it."

 Pinkie brought the stapler to the dress, and stapled the triangle outline to the cardboard.

-Rainbow realized what she had done, "oh," and let go of holding it.
+Rainbow realized what she had done.
+"Oh."
+Then let go of holding it.

 Pinkie picked up the scissors, and slowly cut the v neck into the dress, being careful not to over cut.